 How to add Sockets In Diablo 2: Resurrected using Larzuk

-Whichever item you ask Larzuk to add sockets to will get the maximum number of sockets for that particular item.
-Not for that weapon type, for that particular item.
-You see, every item in Diablo 2: Resurrected has a hidden item level (often abbreviated to “ilvl”), and that item level determines the maximum number of sockets it can get.
-An item’s level is determined by the level of the monster that drops it, and the monster level is in turn determined by the level of the area in which that monster is found.
+Every item in Diablo 2: Resurrected has a hidden item level (often abbreviated to “ilvl”), and that item level determines the maximum number of sockets it can get.
+An item’s level is determined by the level of the monster that drops it, and the monster’s level is, in turn, determined by the level of the area in which that monster is found.

 To put it simply, the later in the game the item is found, the more sockets Larzuk will be able to put into it.